 Cornwall is one of the most unique parts of the UK.
 It boasts stunning beaches, charming villages, exquisite views, and a relatively warm climate.
 It is, without a doubt, an unmissable destination for travellers visiting England.

-But Cornwall is packed with towns and villages, which can make it overwhelming to figure out which is right for you.
-That’s exactly why we put together this article for where to stay in Cornwall.
+Cornwall is packed with beautiful towns and villages (but not many cities), which can make it overwhelming to figure out which is right for you.
+That’s exactly why we put together this article for booking the right place to stay in Cornwall for you!

 This guide was written by travellers for travellers.
-It lists the best towns and villages in Cornwall and organizes them by your travel need.
+It lists the best towns and villages in Cornwall and organises them by your travel need, location and what it has to offer.
+Whether you’re a budget backpacker or a family on holiday, there’s the right place for you.

-So no matter what you’re looking to do, you’ll be able to find the town or village of your dreams.
+So no matter what you’re looking to do, you’ll be able to find the town or village of your dreams in those where to stay in Cornwall, England guide.

 - Where to Stay in Cornwall

-- Cornwall’s 5 Best Neighborhoods to Stay in
+- Cornwall’s 5 Best Towns and Villages to Stay in

-- 1. St Ives – Where to Stay in Cornwall First Time
+- 1. St Ives – Where to Stay When Visiting Cornwall for the First Time

-- 2. Penzance – Where to Stay in Cornwall on a Budget
+- 2. Penzance – Best Place to Stay in Cornwall on a Budget

 - 3. Newquay – Best Area to Stay in Cornwall for Nightlife

-- 4. Bude – Coolest Place to Stay in Cornwall
+- 4. Bude – Coolest Town to Stay in Cornwall

-- 5. Looe – Best Neighbourhood in Cornwall for Families
+- 5. Looe – Top Place to Stay in Cornwall for Family Holidays

 Best Hotel in Cornwall: Sea Jade Guest House

-Located in the northern village of Bude, this guest house boasts a fantastic location.
+Located in the northern village of Bude, this guest house boasts a fantastic location for the whole family.
 It is close to a variety of restaurants and cafes, as well as the town centre.
 Comprised of seven rooms, this guest house is outfitted with charming and modern necessities.
 Guests can also enjoy a delicious breakfast each morning.

 Cornwall covers an area of more than 3,560 square kilometres.
 It is comprised of hundreds of colourful towns and charming villages that each offer distinct character and diverse beauty.